maxbrown519/Team-Project-2-Guard-Game/README.md

 	There is a NavMesh that lets the guard move around the level.
   Game can be paused and un-paused with P.
   Supports keyboard and mouse controls.
-  These are the significant mechanics:
-  -sprinting system
-  -sprint pickup
-  -throwable distraction item
-  -touching the vacuum cleaner to scare the guard
+  These are the significant mechanics: sprinting system, sprint pickup, throwable distraction item, and touching the vacuum cleaner to scare the guard.

 Tech:
 	There are 3 different areas.